vegasjj/cloud-resume-challenge/azure/README.md

 touch variables.tf
 ```

-You will need this file to declare the variables to be used in your Azure infrastructure, this way you avoid hardcoding values on your code and much more maintainable.
+You will need this file to declare the variables to be used in your Azure infrastructure, this way you avoid hardcoding values on your code and is much more maintainable.

 Open the file: